KHFI-FM

-KHFI-FM (96.7 MHz) is a commercial radio station licensed to Georgetown, Texas, and serving the Greater Austin radio market.
-Owned by iHeartMedia, Inc., it airs a Top 40/CHR radio format, branded as "KISS-FM."
+KHFI-FM (96.7 FM) is a commercial radio station licensed to Georgetown, Texas, and serving the Greater Austin market.
+Owned by iHeartMedia, it airs a contemporary hit radio format, branded as "KISS-FM".
 It shares studios and offices with other iHeart stations in the Penn Field complex in the South Congress district (or "SoCo") of south central Austin within walking distance of St. Edward's University.
 It had previously been located in a downtown Austin office building off Barton Springs Road.

 KHFI-FM broadcasts with an effective radiated power (ERP) of 100,000 watts, from a transmitter located off Waymaker Way in Austin, amid numerous towers for other FM and TV stations.
 KHFI-FM broadcasts in the HD Radio format.

 History

 KGTN-FM and KQFX

-96.7 signed on from Georgetown as KGTN-FM on March 1, 1972.
+96.7 signed on the air from Georgetown as KGTN-FM on March 1, 1972.
 It was co-owned with KGTN (1530 AM, now KZNX), the town's daytime-only AM station, and broadcast with 3,000 watts, providing nighttime service to extend KGTN's broadcast day.

 In 1986, KGTN-AM-FM was sold to Joyner Broadcasting, which owned three stations in Illinois, for $5 million.
 The next year, Capitol Broadcasting Company of Birmingham, Alabama, bought the adult contemporary-formatted FM alone and announced plans to move it toward Austin.
 The Federal Communications Commission (FCC) approved a power upgrade for the station to 28,500 watts, enough to cover Austin and its close-in suburbs; a new transmitter site was constructed near Sandy Creek at Lake Travis and the frequency was changed to 96.5 MHz.
 The station became classic hits-formatted "96.5 The Fox", KQFX.
 Later, the station changed to an oldies format and moved its frequency back to 96.7 MHz in order to avoid interference issues with a Houston station.
 A final signal upgrade to 100,000 watts was completed at the beginning of 1990.